scrapinghub/portia/docs/getting-started.rst

 We can configure the spider in the toolbox the right.
 You may notice the URL we entered has been added as a start page.
 These start pages act as seeds for the crawl and the spider will visit these first.
 If the site we're using requires JavaScript, we can enable it under the Crawling section.

 Now that we've created our spider, we need to define the data we want to extract.
-We do this using `samples <samples>`_.
+We do this using :ref:`samples <samples>`.

 Creating a sample
 -----------------